j-s-ashley/cz-2025-summer-minutes/council1.md

 ## Wintyr - social manager (1/2)

-Currently printing buyers club stuff to post around the house so we can get money to fund  events.
-Don't write Buyers club stuff?
+Currently printing flyers to post around the house so we can get money to fund events.

 ## Donnelle - kitchen manager